 Small Space Ideas for the Bedroom and Home Office

 Small space decorating can be a big challenge.
-Steal these smart ideas to transform your cramped and colorless bedroom or home office and maximized your space.
+Steal these smart ideas to transform your cramped bedroom or home office and maximize your space.

 After successfully maximizing the modest 200-square-foot open concept plan of their Brooklyn loft's living room and kitchen, creative couple Briana and Buzz braved new waters to take on their first-floor bedroom and second-floor balcony workspace.
 Both spaces shared the challenge of awkward room dimensions.
 The workspace was tight, cramped and colorless.
 The bedroom had a modest 10-by-11-foot floor area, plus the added challenge of a soaring ceiling that dwarfed the room's furnishings.
 As if these complications weren't enough, the couple needed to equip each room to serve both as a place for slumber and for working from home.
 Naturally, Briana and Buzz turned to many of the ideas Briana has been writing or blogging about as an online lifestyle editor.
 Through clever furniture selections and the art of multipurpose design, they created streamlined rooms that balanced scale, proportion and color – maximizing every inch of space along the way.

 While the first-floor bedroom was packed with an abundance of natural light streaming in from a 12-by-10-foot combination window/sliding glass door, its overall 10-by-11-foot dimensions were tight.
 The room's soaring 22-foot ceiling presented a decorating challenge to keep the space grounded; furniture placed in the room was instantly in danger of being dwarfed by the room's enormous height.